vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-nsxt-airgap.md

       In an air-gapped environment, if you run the `tanzu init` or `tanzu plugin sync` commands, the command hangs and times out after some time with the following error:

-      By default the Tanzu global config file, `config.yaml`, which gets created when you first run `tanzu init` command, points to the repository URL <https://projects.registry.vmware.com> to fetch the Tanzu plugins for installation.
+      By default, the Tanzu global config file, `config.yaml`, which gets created when you first run `tanzu init` command, points to the repository URL <https://projects.registry.vmware.com> to fetch the Tanzu plugins for installation.
 Since there is no Internet in the environment, the commands fails after some time.

       To ensure that Tanzu Kubernetes Grid always pulls images from the local private registry, run the Tanzu `export` command to add `TKG_CUSTOM_IMAGE_REPOSITORY` to the global Tanzu CLI configuration file, `~/.config/tanzu/config.yaml`.

-      If your image registry is configured with a public signed CA certificate, set the following environment variables.
+      If your image registry is configured with a public signed CA certificate, set the following environment variables:

       ```bash
       export TKG_CUSTOM_IMAGE_REPOSITORY=custom-image-repository.io/yourproject